-- After removing burrs from cut pipe, seal the ends with PVC tape to prevent foreign materials from entering the pipe. - 2.
+- After removing burrs from cut pipe, seal the ends with a piece of tape to prevent foreign materials from entering the pipe. - 2.
 Sheath the pipe with insulating material. - Place flare nuts on both ends of pipe.
 Make sure they are facing in the proper direction, because you can't put them on or change their direction after flaring.
-See Fig. 14.
+See Figure 14.

-- 4. Remove tape from ends of pipe when ready to perform flaring work. - 5.
-Clamp flaring block on the end of the pipe.
-The end of the pipe must extend beyond the flare form.
+- 4. Remove tape from ends of pipe when ready to perform flaring work. - Clamp flaring block on the end of the pipe.
+The end of the pipe must extend beyond the edge of the flare form in accordance with the dimensions shown in the Table 9.

 - 6. Place flaring tool onto the flaring block. - 7.
 Turn the handle of the flaring tool clockwise until the pipe is fully flared.
-Flare the pipe in accordance with the dimensions shown in table 8.
+Flare the pipe in accordance with the dimensions shown in table 9.